BarryAlanPan/TAU-COMP.CS.110/README.md

 # Fitness Tracker

-A JavaFX application for tracking fitness activities.
+A JavaFX application for tracking fitness activities **implemented in MVC architecture**.

-## Prerequisites

-- Java Development Kit (JDK) 11 or later
-- Maven 3.6.3 or later

 ## Running the Application